 It means you understand that authentic connection with your children is what matters most;

-you understand what is needed in the moment while being mindful of what is important in the long run;
+you understand what is needed at the moment while being mindful of what is important in the long run;

 – you see the big picture, and not only the urgency and the convenience of the moment;